Gui774ume/fsprobe/README.md

 ## FSProbe

 FSProbe is a file system events notifier based on eBPF.
-Instead of hooking at the syscall level (like other well-known eBPF solutions: [opensnoop](https://github.com/iovisor/bcc/blob/master/tools/opensnoop.py), [Falco](https://github.com/falcosecurity/falco), ...), FSProbe works by listening for events at the VFS level.
-Paths are resolved at runtime by traversing the `dentry` tree up to the mount point of the filesystem.
+Instead of hooking at the syscall level (like other eBPF solutions: [opensnoop](https://github.com/iovisor/bcc/blob/master/tools/opensnoop.py), [Falco](https://github.com/falcosecurity/falco), ...), FSProbe works by listening for events at the VFS level.
+Paths are resolved at runtime by going through the `dentry` tree up to the mount point of the filesystem.
 One of the main advantages of this solution is that the paths provided by FSProbe are absolute and resolved, while a syscall based strategy would only export syscall parameters (and thus potentially attacker controlled data).

 ### Requirements